SarahZ22/python-api-challenge/README.md

 Now, we know what you may be thinking: "Duh.
 It gets hotter..."
 But, if pressed, how would you prove it?

+### Process
+Created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator utilizing a simple Python library and the OpenWeatherMap API  to create a representative model of weather across world cities.
+Created multiple linear regression plots to visualize the data. \
+Also used  jupyter-gmaps and the Google Places API to woek with weather data to view optimal vaction locations vaed of a set of conditions.
+This was displayed on gmaps in JupyterNotebook.